JiangningLIN/Omeka-S-module-TextEmbed/README.md

 --------------
 You need to add new item (file `.txt`): `item` --> `Add new item` --> `Value` --> `Media` --> `Upload` --> `Choisir un fichier` --> `Add`

-If item successfully created, you will get an message `Item successfully created.
+If item successfully created, you will get a message `Item successfully created.
 Add another item?`.

 The file `.txt` name is displayed in the right area, you can click it to read.